dinde451/jarr.d1/Jarulfs_Guide.md

 What affects item creation

-As can be seen from the information in chapter 3, the only things that affect what items one can find in the dungeon and can buy in town are the mlvl and dlvl in dungeons and the clvl (or dlvl visited in single player) in town.
+As can be seen from the information in CHAPTER_LINK_items, the only things that affect what items one can find in the dungeon and can buy in town are the mlvl and dlvl in dungeons and the clvl (or dlvl visited in single player) in town.
 Thus, item creation is not affected by anything else.